AyhanMammadov/Showroom/README.md

 # Showroom
-Performance Center Co MMC showroom.
+Performance Center showroom.
 This project uses the WPF platform, MVVM pattern, Dependency Injection, as well as interaction with SQL using Dapper and Entity Framework.